zowe/zowe-install-packaging/containers/conformance.md

 - [Red Hat Universal Base Image 8 Minimal](https://developers.redhat.com/articles/ubi-faq?redirect_fragment=resources#ubi_details)
 - [Ubuntu](https://hub.docker.com/_/ubuntu)

-The image should contain as few software packages as possible for security, and should be as small as possible such as by reducing package count and layers.
+The image should contain as few software packages as possible for security and should be as small as possible such as by reducing package count and layers.

 Zowe base images,
 - are based on both Ubuntu and Red Hat Universal Base Image,
 - provide common dependencies including JDK and/or node.js,
 - support both `amd64` and `s390x` CPU architecture.

-If you use your own base image other than Zowe base images, please check this list and make sure its compatible with Zowe runtime:
+If you use your own base image other than Zowe base images, please check this list and make sure it is compatible with Zowe runtime:

 - The default shell `/bin/sh` must be `bash`.
-If it's not, you can fix it by installing and overwriting `/bin/sh` with symbolic link of `/bin/bash`.
+If it's not, you can fix it by installing and overwriting `/bin/sh` with the symbolic link of `/bin/bash`.
 - These softwares must exist in the image: `date`, `awk`, `sed`, `xargs`.
 - These softwares are optional but good to have: `ping`, `dig`, `netstat`.

 ### Multi-CPU Architecture

 - Zowe core components must release images based on both `amd64` and `s390x` CPU architecture.
-- Zowe core component images must use multiple manifests to define if the image supports multiple CPU architecture.
+- Zowe core component images must use multiple manifests to define if the image supports multiple CPU architectures.

 ### Image Label